Bill of Sale for Gifted Car Create a Bill of Sale for Gifted Car

 Address:

-The Donor agrees to transfer ownership of the following vehicle (the "Vehicle") to the Recipient:
+The Donor is the legal owner of the following motor vehicle (the "Vehicle"):

 Make: